MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/host-standard-control-with-xaml-islands.md

     4. In the **New Solution Platform** dialog, select **x64** or **x86** (the same platform you selected for **Active solution platform**) and click **OK**.
     5. Close the open dialog boxes.

 5. Build and run the packaging project.
-Confirm that the WPF runs and the UWP custom control displays as expected.
+Confirm that the WPF runs and the UWP control displays as expected.

 ## Related topics